Valuation Office Agency

 Surveyors in the UK.
 The current chief executive is Jonathan Russell, appointed in September 2021.

-The equivalent body to the VOA for Northern Ireland is the Valuation and Lands Agency.
+The equivalent body to the VO for Northern Ireland is the Land and Property Services agency.
 In Scotland it is the Scottish Assessors (for Council Tax and business rating purposes only).

 History

 The Finance Act 1910 introduced a version of land value tax on that part of the capital appreciation of a property which followed from the expenditure of public money on communal development such as roads or other public services.

-In order to apply this tax it was necessary to value all property in the UK and the Inland Revenue set up the Valuation Office to carry out this task.
+In order to apply this tax, it was necessary to value all property in the UK and the Inland Revenue set up the Valuation Office to carry out this task.
 This led to the Valuation Office Survey (1910-1915).

 The VO soon began to receive requests from other government departments for valuation assistance - a task which it continues to undertake today.
-It was this other government work that lead to the VO's retention after the 1910 land value tax was abolished in the 1920s.
+It was this other government work that led to the VO's retention after the 1910 land value tax was abolished in the 1920s.

-During the following years, the VO took on some major tasks such as in 1931 which saw a further proposed tax on land values, and from 1939 to 1945 when it valued property destroyed by enemy action in the UK during the Second World War.
+During the following years, the VO took on some major tasks, such as in 1931 which saw a further proposed tax on land values, and from 1939 to 1945, when it valued property destroyed by enemy action in the UK during the Second World War.

 In 1950 the role of the VO was expanded when it took over responsibility for the valuation of property in England and Wales for rating purposes.
-Prior to this year it had been the task of each local authority to compile and maintain its own rating list but this had led to inconsistencies in valuations.
-When in 1948 a new system of government equalisation grants to local authorities was introduced uniformity in rating valuation was essential and this could only be provided by a central organisation such as the VO.
+Prior to this year it had been the task of each local authority to compile and maintain its own rating list, but this had led to inconsistencies in valuations.
+When in 1948 a new system of government equalisation grants to local authorities was introduced, uniformity in rating valuation was essential, and this could only be provided by a central organisation such as the VO.

-It was not feasible to absorb the extra rating staff and work into the hundred existing VO offices so a separate network of 268 new offices were opened with the majority of their staff being transferred from local authorities.
+It was not feasible to absorb the extra rating staff and work into the hundred existing VO offices, so a separate network of 268 new offices were opened with the majority of their staff being transferred from local authorities.